ShabuShabu/laravel-paradedb-search/UPGRADE.md

 ### Changes

 - Order of `ShabuShabu\ParadeDB\Expressions\Boolean` parameters was changed to `should`, `must` and `mustNot` to reflect the order in `pg_search` itself.

+### Misc

+- Please note that it is necessary to restart Postgres after upgrading to `pg_search` v0.12.0